 Serum PICP is raised in people with cardiovascular disease and also declines with administration of an MRA (11, 36).
 Fewer trials have investigated the effects of MRA on serum CITP and found no consistent effect (11).
 Duration of treatment may be important; we observed clearer reductions in CITP with spironolactone at one month compared to the final visit, which might reflect an early increase in the rate of collagen turnover before it subsides to a new steady-state.
 We observed a rise in galectin-3 with the administration of spironolactone as have others (37).
-This might reflect increased galectin-3 production due to potassium-mediated increases in aldosterone subsequent to administration of an MRA (38), or reduced galectin-3 clearance due to the decline in eGFR.
+This might reflect increased galectin-3 production due to MR blockade-mediated increases in aldosterone subsequent to administration of an MRA (38), or reduced galectin-3 clearance due to the decline in eGFR.

 Spironolactone reduced collagen marker within a few weeks, suggesting that they reflect changes in the rate of turnover rather than the mass of collagen.
 However, a favourable effect on turnover should eventually reduce fibrosis.
 Blood concentrations of biomarkers reflect the equilibrium between production and disposal.
 Plasma concentrations of biomarkers cleared by the kidney should rise as eGFR declines with the introduction of MRA, suggesting that the decline in PICP is due to reduced production, which could reflect favourable effects of MRA on ventricular pre- and after-load or a direct effect of spironolactone on collagen production or processing (30)(39).
 Many of our participants had inadequately controlled blood pressure, which fell substantially in those assigned to spironolactone, as observed in trials of resistant hypertension (40), and was accompanied by a decline in NT-proBNP and, in the longer term, echocardiographic evidence of cardiac remodelling.
 However, the heart contains only a small proportion of the body’s collagen.
 If spironolactone has a specific effect only on cardiovascular collagen, then the effect would have to be very large in order to change serum marker concentrations.
 It is more likely that changes in serum PICP indicate an effect on fibroblasts in many organs (10).

 Assuming an extra-cellular fluid volume of 15 litres, a rise in serum potassium concentration of just 0.2mmol/L, as we observed, would require retention of only 3-4 mmol of potassium.
 If MRA cause retention of much larger amounts, as is likely (41), potassium must be transferred to the intra-cellular space and, therefore, assuming no change in intra-cellular potassium concentration, intra-cellular water must increase (42).
 Accordingly, changes in weight may underestimate the effect of spironolactone on extra-cellular water.
 NT-proBNP and left atrial volume both declined on spironolactone, implying a reduction in cardiac filling pressures that might be due to a subtle reduction in plasma volume.
-Although haemoglobin did not change, a reduction in afterload or improved myocardial function.
-Serum sodium concentration fell, implying even greater loss of extra-cellular sodium than of water.
+Although haemoglobin did not change, serum sodium concentration fell, implying even greater loss of extra-cellular sodium than of water.